-Payment of Additional Incidentals Allowance can only be made as a reimbursement of actual expenditure by the student up to the maximum value.
+Payment of Additional Incidentals Allowance can only be made following approval of a completed claim from the student up to the maximum value.

 83.5.3 Payee for Additional Incidentals Allowance

 Additional Incidentals Allowance is paid to the student.

 Additional Incidentals Allowance is paid in one instalment at the time the entitlement is approved.